 A child of toddler age may find life to be frustrating.
 Though they yearn for freedom, young toddlers often lack the physical or verbal skills necessary to act or communicate independently.

 In addition, they frequently struggle with confinement, compromise, and disillusionment.
 There's a risk that this will bring on temper outbursts and bad behaviour.
 To ensure your toddler develops into a well-behaved child, it is important to provide them with affection, clear rules, and some degree of routine.

 Looking for a car seat for your baby?
 Look no further.
 My Baby Nursery have a wide range for you to choose from.

-Typical Toddler Behavior
+Typical Actions of a Toddler